jw/stilus/docs/diff/stilus.rst

 Currently an input file is required, which produces an output.
 But Stylus gets the input as a stream and produces an output.

-It also supports these options:
+Stylus also supports these options:

 ======================== ===========================================
 option                   description